Geni-96/Realtime-transcriptions-demo/README.md

 - Install dependencies with `npm install` in the repository root.
 - Run unit tests locally with `npm test`.
 The suite exercises both tab and microphone capture flows and is ready to drop into a future GitHub Actions workflow.

+## Continuous Integration

+- GitHub Actions runs the same `npm test` suite on every push and pull request targeting `main` or `tester`.
+- The workflow lives in `.github/workflows/ci.yml` and uses Node 20 with npm dependency caching for faster builds.